Flaine: History

-Right from the design stage, Éric Boissonnas and Marcel Breuer were careful not to disturb the natural surroundings and integrate the resort into the receiving mountain.
-In other words, the general layout blends in with the environment's contours, and the different levels which make up the resort can not be seen from one to the other.
-The result is a feeling of privacy and tranquillity.
+Right from the design stage, Éric Boissonnas and Marcel Breuer were careful not to disturb the natural surroundings by integrating the resort into nearby mountains.
+The layout blends in with the environment's contours, and the different levels which make up the resort can not be seen from one to the other.
+While cables and wires were hidden in tunnels to achieve a feeling of privacy and tranquillity.
+They invited urbanist Laurent Chappis who helped influence their plans in order to preserve the natural landscape.